A legendry slab shoe, with a surprisingly small price tag.

 La Sportiva TC Pro

-These shoes are the Rolls Royce of climbing shoes; they are sold for a pretty penny, more so than any other climbing shoe on the market.
-For the die hard big-wall climber though, they are a must have in the arsenal.
+These shoes are the Rolls Royce of climbing shoes; their price tag will make you wince, more so than any other climbing shoe on the market.
+For the die hard big-wall climber though, they are a must have in your climbing shoe arsenal.

 La Sportiva Genius

 Forget everything you know and understand about climbing shoe construction.
 These shoes have been touted as a game changer, and boy, are they making a splash.

 It’s La Sportiva’s ‘no edge technology‘ that make the Genius unique.
 The rounded toe would seem wacky as compared to traditional climbing shoe technology, but this is more than just a gimmick.
 Accompanied by a soft, supple sole, the genius offers ultimate sensitivity and comfort.
 This is in complete contrast to a shoe such as the Pinks which replies on a stiff sole and straight crisp edge.

 This shoe performs exceptionally well on indoor slab where volume smearing is in abundance.
 To our surprise, they continue to perform just as well outside on small edges and our slabby projects – making them a true jack of all trades.
 That said, the Genius is certainly a performance shoe that should be brought out for the harder projects and not really used for running laps at the gym.